niwatorrri/niwatorrri.github.io/_posts/2019-11-26-google-internship-i.md

 ### 10.8 Time scheduled & Prepare for interviews

 Pretty quick, they scheduled my interviews on 10.14, about one week from when I started preparation.
 The interviews were two rounds in a row, both 45 minutes on phone.
 Google has offered a lot of advice and resources to help the candidates to prepare.
-Probably this part (and the next part) is what most people are interested in, so I should expand a little bit.
+Probably this part is what most people are interested in, so I should expand a little bit.

 #### Hard skills: data structure and algorithms